-Luxturna (voretigene neparvovec-rzyl) delivers a normal copy of the RPE65 gene via adeno-associated virus, serotype 2 (AAV2), to retinal cells without a normal RPE65 gene.
+Luxturna (voretigene neparvovec-rzyl), referred to in this policy as voretigene, delivers a normal copy of the RPE65 gene via adeno-Associated virus, serotype 2 (AAV2), to retinal cells without a normal RPE65 gene.
 The protein product of the RPE65 gene then transforms light into an electrical signal in the retina allowing for vision.
-Luxturna gene therapy does not fix or remove the defective gene, it simply adds a normal copy of the gene into retinal cells.
+Luxturna gene therapy does not fix or remove the defective gene, it simply adds a normal copy of the gene into the retinal cells.

 Luxturna is the first FDA-approved gene therapy to treat IRD caused by biallelic RPE65 gene mutations.
 It is intended to be a one-time gene therapy delivered to the retinal pigment epithelium via subretinal injection under general anesthesia.
-Luxturna was approved by the FDA based on one open-label, dose-exploration Phase 1 safety study (n=12) and one phase 3, open-label, randomized controlled trial (RCT) of efficacy and safety.
-The study enrolled a total of 31 participants with biallelic RPE65 mutation-associated retinal dystrophy and sufficient viable retinal cells, including both pediatric and adult participants (Russell et al. 2017).
+Luxturna was approved by the FDA based on one open-label, dose-exploration Phase 1 safety study (n=12) and one open-label, randomized controlled trial (RCT), phase 3, efficacy and safety study (n=31) in pediatric and adult participants with biallelic RPE65 mutation-associated retinal dystrophy and sufficient viable retinal cells (Russell et al. 2017).